Quronfuleh/bloombloom-task/README.md

 # Database Design

-This document outlines the database structure designed to support an e-commerce platform specializing in eyewear.
 The database architecture is optimized for efficient data retrieval and effective transaction handling.

 ## Tables